Consumer Economic Pulse

 Market, survey and opinion research serves an important function in society.
 Businesses and governments make better decisions through survey research.
 As a survey participant, your opinions help companies develop new products, make existing ones better, and improve customer service.
 Political organizations and governments also rely on survey research to advance laws and policies that the public wants or needs.

-When you participate in research conducted by the Angus Reid Forum, you can be assured that we will protect your privacy.
+When you participate in research conducted by the Angus Reid Group, you can be assured that we will protect your privacy.
 Occasionally, we may re-contact you to validate your responses.
 We will never misrepresent ourselves or what we are doing.

 We have developed rigorous privacy standards that are set out in detail below.

 If you have any privacy questions or concerns, please contact our Privacy Officer via e-mail at email@example.com or by mail at 803 – 1255 Bay St, Toronto, ON, Canada M5R 2A9.